Undergraduate Research Opportunity for Students

 The IRES program specifically targets U.S. science and engineering students from underrepresented populations, and this research program in particular seeks to foster increased representation of students of Native American heritage in geoscience.
 We also strongly encourage first-generation college students to apply.
-The program will involve a series of meetings (via Skype if non-Oklahoma resident) in preparation for summer field and lab work, followed by travel to France for the field program, and approximately one week of follow-up work at OU for preparation of results.
-For students who may be interested in this program, but cannot apply for the 2018 season, note that we expect to issue a call for applicants for a 2019 and a 2020 run of the program (2021), and accepted students from 2020 (canceled) will be given priority.
+The program will involve a series of meetings (via Skype if non-Oklahoma resident) in preparation for summer field and lab work, followed by travel to France for the field program (late may-end June), and follow-up work for preparation of results (more info TBD).
+For students who may be interested in this program, but cannot apply for the 2019 season, note that we expect to issue a call for applicants for a 2020 run of the program (2021), and accepted students from 2020 (canceled) will be given priority.

 About The Research